Sonic the Hedgehog (anime)

 The main setting of the film is Planet Freedom, which is composed of two distinctly different worlds.
 The story begins on the outer world, which is comprised of interconnected floating continents, called the Land of the Sky, and eventually moves to the surface of Planet Freedom, which is referred to as the Land of Darkness.
 In the opening scenes of the film, we see Sonic and Tails on their small, unnamed home continent.
 This continent is part of a larger group of interconnected continents which are referred to as South Island, this group of continents is a country governed by the President of South Island.
 It is presumed that other country boundaries exist within Planet Freedom.

 Sonic is relaxing on the beach when Tails comes out to test a new jet-propelled surfboard and asks Sonic to give it a try.
 Sonic declines, and Tails starts to surf.
-As he is surfing he encounters small airplane piloted by the President of South Island's messenger, Old Man Owl.
+As he is surfing he encounters small airplane piloted by the President of South Island's steward, Old Man Owl.
 Unbeknownst to Old Man, the engine of his small aircraft begins to fail and has caught on fire, which Tails attempts to fix mid-flight but to no avail, leaving them on a collision course with the oncoming cliffside.
 Sonic hears Tails' cry for help and runs to save them, barely rescuing them from danger moments before impact.

 Shortly after, Old Man informs Sonic that he has been urgently summoned by the President to the Presidential residence.
 Leaving Old Man in charge of their abode while away, Sonic and Tails board the Tornado and fly to the Presidential house to answer the call.
 Once they arrive, it appears that the President and his daughter Sara are being held against their will, and Sonic is forced to listen to what Dr. Eggman has to say as a result.
 As it turns out, Dr. Eggman says he is in need of Sonic's help to rid the Land of Darkness of a mysterious being known as Black Eggman who has taken over his city, Eggmanland, on the surface of Planet Freedom.
 He explains that Black Eggman has sabotaged the Egg Generator at the center of the city, and if Sonic does not shut it down it will cause a giant explosion which will destroy the entire planet.